Getting Started

 1. Make sure that your Time Tagger device is connected to your computer and the Time Tagger Web Application (especially the server window) is closed.

-2. Make sure the Time Tagger software and a Python distribution (we recommend Anaconda) are installed.
+2. Make sure the Time Tagger software and a Python distribution (on Windows OS we recommend Anaconda) are installed.

 3. Open a command shell and navigate to the .\examples\python\1-Quickstart folder in your Time Tagger installation directory